stevecope/MQTT-SN-To-MQTT-Gateway--Node-Red/README.md

 Any areas where you only need to publish data and not receive data.

-It is particularly suited for lots of sensors as the gateway doesn't use a single MQTT connection for all MQTT-SN clients.
+It is particularly suited for lots of sensors as the gateway  uses a single MQTT connection for all MQTT-SN clients.